Recently married lawyer and husband missing in collapse

 “She’s a rock star,” Garcia told the Herald.
 “And on top of that a super mom.”

-Associated Press writers Gisela Salomon in Miami; Peter Smith in Pittsburgh; Fabiola Sanchez in Caracas, Venezuela; and Luis Andres Henao in Princeton, New Jersey, contributed to this report.
+Associated Press writers Gisela Salomon in Miami; Peter Smith in Pittsburgh; Fabiola Sanchez in Mexico City; and Luis Andres Henao in Princeton, New Jersey, contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.